robusta-dev/robusta/docs/developer-guide/platform/docs-contributions.rst

 Currently it's all manual docs, but at a later phase can crawl the python code, and auto generate additional docs.

-Github actions build & deploy
+GitHub actions build & deploy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The docs are deployed into a public gcp bucket.